Zoha/laravel-meta/readme.md

 $post->setMeta('key2' , 'not integer value');
 $post->increaseMeta('key2'); // meta value will not change
 ```
-you can pass second argument for detemine increase step
+You can pass second argument for detemine increase step
 ```PHP
 $post->setMeta('key' , 3);
 $post->increaseMeta('key',3); // meta value will change to 6
 ```
 ### Decrease Meta
-you can simply increase meta value using `decreaseMeta` method
+You can simply decrease meta value using `decreaseMeta` method
 ```PHP
 $post->setMeta('key' , 3);
 $post->decreaseMeta('key'); // meta value will change to 2